AntoMakh/caesar-operator-console/README.md

 ### Judas
 Directory-based web content scanner that searches for keywords such as flags within discovered resources.

+### SunTzu
+Directory and endpoint enumeration tool for discovering hidden paths on web servers using wordlists.

 ## Architecture

 Caesar follows a modular architecture composed of the following components: